A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Introduction

-In this article we develop an alternative approach to clustering nodes suitable for both undirected and directed core-periphery network structures, based on spectral embedding of the {\em squared} adjacency matrix. we which term \textit{Double Adjacency Spectral Embedding} (DASE).
-Our approach has similarities to the work the work of \cite{rohe2011spectral}, who show that the spectral clustering based on the squared Laplacian achieves good consistency and misclustering properties under the stochastic block model.
-However our work differs in that our focus is on core-periphery networks, for which adjacency embedding is more appropriate.
-Combined with a clustering algorithm such as k-means, our proposed clustering algorithm \texttt{DASE-CLUST} provides consistent clustering of nodes in a network under the general stochastic block model, and is particularly suitable for core-periphery structures, whether directed or undirected.
+In this article, we develop an alternative approach to clustering nodes in a graph which is suitable for both undirected and directed core-periphery network structures, based on spectral embedding of the {\em squared} adjacency matrix, which we term \textit{Double Adjacency Spectral Embedding} (DASE).
+Our approach has similar motivation to the work of \cite{rohe2011spectral}, who show that spectral clustering based on the squared Laplacian achieves good consistency and misclustering properties under the stochastic block model in assortative / non-assortative settings.
+However, our work differs in that our focus is on core-periphery networks, for which adjacency-based embedding is more appropriate.
+Combined with a clustering algorithm such as $k$-means, our proposed clustering algorithm \dasec\ provides consistent clustering of nodes in a network under the general stochastic block model, and is particularly suitable for core-periphery structures, whether directed or undirected.
 Our proposed approach shows improved recovery of the true community structure compared to the ASE technique of \cite{sussman2012consistent}, particularly for challenging setups.
 One can show that DASE can be thought as a variant of an embedding under the weighted stochastic block model \parencite{gallagher2024spectral}, and that DASE provides more informative embeddings than ASE in certain settings as measured by the Chernoff information \parencite{chernoff1952measure}, commonly used to assess embeddings \parencite{tang2018limit, gallagher2024spectral}.